 - are assessed to be in breach of the United Nations Global Compact principles on human rights, labour, environment, and anti-corruption; - have exposure to controversial weapons, such as (but not limited to) biological, chemical, cluster and nuclear weapons, and anti-personnel mines; and - receive revenue, exceeding a revenue threshold, from specific excluded activities, such as, but not limited to civilian small arms, tobacco, thermal coal and oil sands (the "Excluded Investments").

-Additionally, the Sub-Fund applies a more stringent 10% revenue threshold for thermal coal power generation and the portfolio will not have exposure to securities that receive the lowest rating from an independent third party.
+Additionally, the Sub-Fund applies a more stringent 10% revenue threshold for thermal coal power generation.